Optimal Sequential Flows: Extensions

 \section{Extensions}

-Our approach to solve the \sfp can be extended to further generalizations that consider sequential flows between sets of source and target vertices and under regular constraints on the witnessing capacity words.
+Our approach to solve the \sfp\ can be extended to further generalisations that consider sequential flows between sets of source and target vertices and under regular constraints on the witnessing capacity words.